hsdavisuno/ISQA-8600-Heather-Davis-Individual-Assignments/DataExploration.md

 ![image of a scatterplot with general_location as the y-axis and age as the x-axis and a legend with general location](https://github.com/hsdavisuno/ISQA-8600-Heather-Davis-Individual-Assignments/blob/main/3AgeGenderandGeneralLocationScatterPlot.png "Scatterplot 3")

     Code: ggplot(data = HFS.Service.Data) + geom_point(mapping = aes(x = age, y = gender, color = general_location))

+**Observations:**

+For this plot, I bullt on the age and gender plot by adding general_location.
+The data dictionary defines this field as "Classification of client's location at time of service".

 # Scatterplot with Two Variables and Trendline